suxxus/start-node-projec/README.md

 `lint`: lint all code.

-`dev`:  runs a dev console that reports lint and unit tests and start watching for changes at *.js files
+`start`:  runs a dev console that reports lint and unit tests and start watching for changes at *.js files

 `check`: check outdated npm modules.

-`update`: update outdated npm modules.

 `coverall`: code coverage placed at ./coverage